CtrlK

 Workflow Clarity

-The setup workflow has a clear sequence with a validation checkpoint (confirm ACTIVE status).
+The setup section has a clear 4-step sequence with a validation checkpoint (confirm ACTIVE status).
 However, the core workflows lack validation steps — for example, after creating a charge or refund, there's no verification step.
-For financial operations (charges, refunds, subscriptions), missing validation/feedback loops is a significant gap.
-Every tool in each workflow being marked [Optional] makes the sequences feel like menus rather than workflows.
+For financial operations (charges, refunds), missing validation/feedback loops is a notable gap.
+Every step being marked [Optional] undermines the sequential clarity.

 2 / 3